1. Early Computer Security

 - Roger Schell was reassigned to the US Air War College and then to the Naval Postgraduate School.

-Several projects did continue in the late 1970s.
+Several projects did continue in the late 1970s at other organizations.

-- NBS workshop 1978 (Ted Lee, Peter Neumann, Gerry Popek, Steve Walker, Pete Tasker, Clark Weissman) Miami
+- NBS workshops on the problems and solutions for building, evaluating, and secure computer systems were held in 1977 and 1978.
+(Ted Lee, Peter Neumann, Gerry Popek, Steve Walker, Pete Tasker, Clark Weissman).

 - Air Force summer study at Draper